MultivacX/AppSupport/LuckyRandomNumber2022-Support.md

-**Contact Us**
+**App Support**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at pushanjun@outlook.com.
+If you have any questions or suggestions about this App, do not hesitate to contact me at pushanjun@outlook.com.